-Cymbal often include tracks such flips, twirls and other fancy maneuvers to please the crowd.
+Cymbals often include tracks such as flips, twirls, and other fancy maneuvers to please the crowd.
 A good cymbal has an emphatic ring that will reverberate clearly into every corner of the outdoor space.

-Drum corps specialists prefer warm sounding cymbals with ample high-end shimmer and projection.
-The medium sized cymbals have bright overtones and a wide sonic spectrum.
-Cymbals and clash cymbals are available in different sizes and are sold as matched pairs, usually in bronze.
+Drum corps specialists prefer warm-sounding cymbals with ample high-end shimmer and projection.
+The medium-sized cymbals have bright overtones and a wide sonic spectrum.
+Cymbals and crash cymbals are available in different sizes and are sold as matched pairs, usually in bronze.

 Marching Cymbal Hand Straps

 As for hand straps, you can also opt for the Zildjian Russet Leather Cymbal Pads or Meinl Marching Cymbal Leather Straps – all of these are premium offerings that are durable and well-designed for rough usage.

 On occasion, you may find the use of modified timpanis being used in a traditional drum corps and big modern front ensembles.
 Timpanis need to be carried high on the body and don’t hold tuning especially if they are of poor quality.